The Bangor School Department 2021 Electronic Reopening of Schools Plan can be found here.

 Faculty and staff are prepared to move to remote learning if needed.
 Families should have a plan in place for remote learning.
 Students in middle and high school should bring their school issued laptops home each night.

-Close Contact – In general, being within 6 feet of an infected person (with or without a face mask) for at least 15 minutes (cumulatively in a day), or having unprotected direct physical contact with a person with confirmed COVID-19 during the infectious period.
+Close contact: In general, being within 6 feet of a person infected with COVID-19 (with or without a face mask) for at least 15 minutes (cumulatively in a day).

-Quarantine – Process of separating and restricting the movement of individuals who were in close contact with someone who tested positive or had symptoms of COVID-19.
-Persons in quarantine should get tested, and self-monitor for symptoms and seek medical advice if needed.
+Quarantine: Process of separating and restricting the movement of persons who were in close contact with someone who tested positive or had symptoms of COVID-19.